krishnap25/privAI_course_2024o/README.md

 ## Resources

 The references and reading (including book chapters and papers) for each lecture will be posted on the [Calendar/Syllabus page](/calendar).
-This will include parts of of the following monographs/textbooks (PDFs available for free online):
+This will include parts of the following monographs/textbooks (PDFs available for free online):
 * Dwork & Roth (2014).
 The Algorithmic Foundations of Differential Privacy.
 [PDF](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf)
 * Vadhan (2017).
 The Complexity of Differential Privacy.
 [PDF](https://privacytools.seas.harvard.edu/files/complexityprivacy_1.pdf)
 * Near & Abuah (2021).
 Programming Differential Privacy.
 [PDF & Notebooks](https://programming-dp.com/)